taikiy/kernel/doc/1_real_mode.md

 ## Writing a bootloader

-Bootloader is a set of CPU instructions (usually written in assembly) that is loaded by the BIOS when a PC is booted.
+A bootloader is a set of CPU instructions (usually written in assembly) that is loaded by the BIOS when a PC is booted.
 Bootloader's code sits at 0x7c00 when loaded into the memory, and must be 1 sector (= 512 bytes) long.
 The end of the bootloader code is marked by a 2-byte signature `0x55AA`.

 ## Real Mode